-And the delights of Lincoln don't stop at the city - it doesn't take long to reach the Heart of Lincolnshire or even the Lincolnshire coastline.
+And the delights of Lincoln don't stop at the city - it doesn't take long to reach the Lincolnshire countryside or even the east coast of England.

 To help you enjoy your visit even more, find out about Lincoln's character areas using the boxes below.